CODAIT/max-tfjs-models/image-segmenter/README.md

 - **labelsMap()**

   An array of object labels where the label's index corresponds to its ID.
+It can be used to map the IDs in the `segmentationMap` to its corresponding label.

 - **colorsMap()**